Actasidiot/CGRN/README.md

 to pickle the images and their corresponding labels into binary format.

 # Some details about the implementation
-- Recently we find that the training process becomes more stable if we randomly pick glyph image of one font to generate in each step.
+- Recently we find that the training process will become more stable if we generate glyph image of one randomly picked font tin each step.
 So we finally adopt this strategy instead of generating glyph images of all fonts in a row, which was introduced in our paper.
 - During each step, we first optimize the discriminator once, then optimize the geneator twice, which is helpful for the convergence of the whole model.
 - The learning rate markedly affects the recognition accuracy.
 Empirically, we find 0.0001 and 0.0002 are the best learning rates for IIIT5k and ICDAR03, respectively.